Berkeley-MDes/tdf-fa23-chinxxen/README.md

 # Report 13: Working of Dream Weaver - Week of 11/23/2023 #

-I was training on Dream Weaver this Week + Working on the CAD for out physical Dream Weaver.
+As a team this week, we worked on training on Dream Weaver personalized Ai model this Week, also working on the coding to integrated the two ai + Working on the CAD for out physical Dream Weaver.

 <img width="1076" alt="Screen Shot 2023-11-22 at 11 25 21 PM" src="https://github.com/Berkeley-MDes/tdf-fa23-chinxxen/assets/143020823/393ecdcf-19c7-4724-90c7-87a6db50426f">
 <img width="1067" alt="Screen Shot 2023-11-22 at 11 25 13 PM" src="https://github.com/Berkeley-MDes/tdf-fa23-chinxxen/assets/143020823/c3bf9ab1-9af6-4670-9755-36cd001381c5">